markanderson0/music-app-angularjs/README.md

 AngularJS version of the music app.

-This appliation allows users to find various details about artists such as:
+This application allows users to find various details about artists such as:

  - if they have any tickets available
  - what merch they have on sale